Bhai Maharaj Singh: Early life

 He was born as Nihal Singh in Rabbon Uchi village (Raboo, Nagar Maloud; located in present-day Ludhiana district) in the latter half of the 18th century.
 His exact date of birth has been claimed to be 3 January 1770 or 13 January 1780 according to different sources.
 His father's name has been identified as either being Kesar Singh or Gurmukh Singh.
 Maharaj Singh had two brothers, named Gurdial Singh and Gurbakhash Singh, respectively.

 He was a religiously inclined individual with a patient demeanor.
 His father would send him to a Sikh seminary so that he would be instructed on Gurbani and Gurmukhi.
 However, the teacher at the seminary saw promise in the young Maharaj Singh so he was advised to be sent to the Dera of Bhai Tota Singh Thikriwala.
+Tota Singh was a Nirmala ascetic.

 He was educated in the dera (sanctuary) of Bhai Tota Singh in Thikriwala during his formative years.
 At that dera, he learnt about Sikh history, scripture, and philosophy (including traditional Sikh political philosophies).
+Through this education he obtained a firm grasp of the Guru Granth Sahib (gurbani) learnt the Gurmukhi script.
 The deras of his era would produce Sikh saint-warriors through their educational methodologies.
 According to some sources, he may have taken Amrit during his time at Bhai Tota Singh Thikriwala's dera.
 He would immerse himself in Naam Simran meditation as a daily routine.
 He studied the Vedas and the Sikh primary canon, the Guru Granth Sahib.

 Whilst he was a student at the dera of Bhai Tota Singh, a Sikh saint known as Baba Bir Singh of Naurangabad would hold a katha (discourse) session in the village Maharaj Singh was living in at the time.
 Maharaj Singh was present at this discourse given by Bir Singh.
 After the meeting with Bir Singh, he became impressed by the religious leader's doctrines.
 He eventually came to know about Bir Singh of Naurangabad's dera and set-off to join it.
 His interest in Bir Singh's dera was elicited due to discovering how concepts of Sikh statecraft, Sikh vows, and seva, were heavily mentored there.